 Laravel is a PHP, MVC framework that helps businesses build high-end, flexible, and economic applications....

-Laravel has a set of security features which you might or might not be fully aware of, but do not worry, here are a few security features that Laravel offers to its developers and users to enhance user experience.
+Laravel has a set of security features that you might or might not be fully aware of, but do not worry, here are a few security features that Laravel offers to its developers and users to enhance user experience.
 We will first take you through the 3 major security features of Laravel and then best practices for high-level application security.

 Security Features of Laravel

 As we mentioned earlier, security is not something that you can overlook in the age of the internet.
-We are using internet in almost every walk of our lives, and therefore becomes a critical aspect to focus on.
+We are using the internet in almost every walk of our lives, and therefore becomes a critical aspect to focus on.

 1. Authentication Process